 I was thrilled even though my decision not to bid $1200 - $2000 for the 7 images.
 This Auction Lot of photographs happened to be from a private party.

 I just wonder how many family photos were taken...I read most were destroyed....

 Hmmm ~ fact or fiction?

-An internet article quoted Adolph mentioning his paternal grandfather Johann Meyer one of Dresden's wealthiest businessmen and philanthropists at that time.
-Adolphe also claimed "that Johann provided him both with the title and a large bank account.
-Other articles on the internet assumed he was born de Meyer...NO, he actually received his title as an adult and not when he married Olga, which was another assumption.
+An internet article quoted Adolphe mentioning his paternal grandfather Johann Meyer one of Dresden's wealthiest businessmen and philanthropists at that time.
+Adolphe also claimed "that Johann provided him both with the title and an inheritance of a large bank account.
+Articles on the internet assumed he was born de Meyer...NO, he actually received his title as an adult and not when he married Olga, which was another assumption.
 Adolphe's claim that he became a Baron when the Prince of Wales asked his cousin the King of Saxony to get him a title was just half the truth.
 I'm sure this might have been a connection to help speed up the award of title.
 This was for the purpose that Adolphe and his wife Olga Caracciola could attend King Edward's Coronation at Westminster Abbey (Olga was Edward's godchild, and possibly being the illegitimate daughter of King Edward VII)